AlexCppns/ac-fancy-input/README.md

 `acfiData` contains most of the relevant data and methods used in this module.
 Instances of that service can be obtained via the service `acfiDataInstance`.

+## Broadcast hooks

+### onSubmitQuery

+Usage:

+    $scope.$on('onSubmitQuery', function(event, id){
+       // id is the unique identifier of the fancy-input
+       // event triggered when clicking on a suggestion or pressing the enter key });

+### onQuerySuggestions

+Usage:

+   $scope.$on("onQuerySuggestions", function (event, query, id) {
+      // id is the unique identifier of the fancy-input
+      // event triggered when the input field is updated
+      // This is where the list of suggestions is updated

+  });